 - Part I: Come prepared to discuss whether Byman and Pollack have successfully refuted Waltz on the role of the statesman in global politics.
-How do you think Waltz would respond to their article? - Part II: Read Carey and skim Murray/Post.
-Come to class with some basic background material about one current world leader who you believe is likely to shape international political outcomes.
-In class, you will work with your group to outline a leadership profile, using Murray and Post as models.
-Please bring a laptop for research/writing.
+Also, what are the most important distinctions that Weeks makes among the foreign policies of dictators?
+How do you think Waltz would respond to these articles? - Part II: Read the Post chapter and skim other materials on leadership profiling.
+Consider their methods. - Your group will be responsible for building one section of a leadership profile, using Jerrold Post's "integrated political personality profile" outline.
+More information will be provided separately.
+Please bring a laptop for light research/writing/presentation.

-Due December 5: Final Reflection Note
+Due December 6: Final Reflection Note

 Review your notes from all five classes and readings.
 Also read Waltz's conclusion in Man, the State, and War (chapter 8).
 What lessons and/or specific insights about international politics will you take away from this course?
+As in a final exam, use this paper to demonstrate your mastery of the topic.
 (800 words, more details to come).